mlanza/ai-literacy/301/06-feet-on-the-ground.md

 }
 ```

-The app injects that fact into the next prompt:
+The app asks the model to translate those raw facts into something intelligible:

 ```
 The 2pm meeting is titled “Control Layer Governance.”
 The attendees are Avery Lucas, Grant Denny, and Eliza Goulding.
 ```

-No instructions needed.
-The model already knows what tools are available and how to use them.
-That’s baked into the system prompt.
-The app just supplies new facts — like a user feeding context to ChatGPT — trusting the agent to keep the thread going.
+What the user sees may be more — or less — than what the model actually received.
+Models get enriched messages; humans get edited ones.

+That exchange moves the user closer to their goal.
+The model senses the task isn’t finished — and doesn’t need to be told.

+The loop checks progress, the model takes another turn, and after each iteration, the app asks the model:

+> Have you delivered the anticipated outcome?

+That’s autonomy — the essence of an agent: a model governing its own loop.

+Once the world is set with tools and a goal, the model doesn’t need step-by-step instructions.
+With minimal guidance in its system prompt, it knows how to use what’s available.
+The app just keeps feeding it facts — as a user coversing with ChatGPT continues to feeds it additional context — and trusts it to carry the work through to completion.

-### 🌀 Loop 2 — Address Book Lookup
+### 🌀 Address Book Lookup

-The model immediately advances with the next logical step: resolve names into numbers.
+Next, the model logically advances the work: mapping names to phone numbers.

 ```
-To send a message, I need their mobile numbers.
+To send a message, I need their phone numbers.

 {
   "tool_request": {